 Published: 19/06/2022Before the birth of the internet, there was only one option to sell your property: a traditional estate agent.
-If you were looking for a London estate agent, what you would do is look for their phone number in the Yellow pages or wander around the area, perhaps Shoreditch or Southwark for example, and visit their offices.
+If you were looking for a London estate agent for example, you would look for their phone number in the Yellow pages or wander around the area and visit their offices.

 Today there are other options available to vendors; using an online-only agent, for example, or marketing the property yourself.
 Both look like they may offer a saving on fees.
 However, there's a vast difference between cost and value.

-We recommend getting a Circa London valuation expert to come to your property and give you a free no, obligation market appraisal, along with one or two other agents so you can compare them what they have to say.
+We recommend getting a property valuation expert to come to your property and give you a free no, obligation market appraisal, along with one or two other agents so you can compare them what they have to say.

 - What is their track record for selling similar properties to yours?
 Ask for historical evidence of properties they've sold and for what price.